mikanbako/Android-Application-Build-Script-Extension/README.txt

             * Test results report to "reports/test_result.xml" in test project.

-            * Coverage report to "reports/coverage.html" and
-              "reports/coverage.xml" in test project when you run text-xml target with emma target.
+            * Coverage reports are generated when you run text-xml target after emma target.

         verify-test-result : Check the JUnit XML report.
 And fail this build if the test is failure.